 For new moms, understanding what to expect from your postpartum skin can be challenging and confusing.
 If you're suffering from splotchy skin, here's everything you need to know about fading pesky hyperpigmentation!

-"Help -- I look like a Dalmatian!
-What are these dark patches on my face?"
+"Help -- What are these dark patches on my face?"

-Dark spots, also known as melasma or "the mask of pregnancy" will fade a few months after delivery as your hormones return to base level.
+Dark spots on face during pregnancy, also known as melasma or "the mask of pregnancy" will fade a few months after delivery as your hormones return to base level.
 Soon, the extra melanin that made your nipples, freckles and linea nigra (the dark line that runs down your belly) appear extra dark during pregnancy will return to normal as well.

-But for fair-skinned Mamas or those with especially dark hyperpigmentation, melasma can be embarrassing -- or at the very least, a bit of an annoyance.
+But for fair-skinned Mamas or those with especially dark hyperpigmentation, melasma after pregnancy can be embarrassing -- or at the very least, a bit of an annoyance.
 Don't worry, mom!
-There are ways to help reduce your dark spots.
+There are ways to help reduce your dark spots on face after pregnancy.

 "How do I minimize my dark spots?"